pulumi/user-experience/team-working-agreement.md

 ### Team Meetings

 These are meant to be informal.
 We come together and chat about anything we'd like, work realted or not.
-This meeting style is inspire by [Honeycomb's approach](https://www.honeycomb.io/blog/standup-meetings-are-dead/).
+This meeting style is inspired by [Honeycomb's approach](https://www.honeycomb.io/blog/standup-meetings-are-dead/).

 ### Iteration Planning